samgiz/Goal-satisfaction-tracker/README.md

+# Update

+This is an old project that does not work properly, I have made a new desktop app with similar functionality with Angular and Electron here: https://github.com/samgiz/goal_satisfaction_tracker.

+I'm keeping this repository for historical purposes.

 # Overview

 This is a fairly simple application to help track the progress of ones goals.
 The following functionalities are currently supported: